-Likewise, the Gospel must be communicated to Muslims and Hindus in a way that relates to everyday problems, and social concern must be properly balanced with evangelistic efforts (Ponraj, 1993).
+Likewise, the Gospel must be communicated to Muslims and Hindus in a way that relates to everyday problems, and social concern must be properly balanced with evangelistic efforts (Ponraj, 1993, p.
+118).
 Development workers and local group facilitators should seek change in a few critical areas of worldview rather than a larger number of peripheral or surface changes.
 It is important not to simply address specific behaviors or practices, but to seek the root causes of these.
 Change needs to begin by addressing a people’s understanding and commitment to God, and then change in behaviors and practices will follow.
-It is a matter of allegiance that influences most cultural traditions (Kraft, 1987).
+It is a matter of allegiance that influences most cultural traditions (Kraft, 1987, pp. 348-349, 366).

 Community-Led and Relationally-Focused

 Personal friendship must be the basis for communication.
 Effective community transformation is community-led and relationally-focused rather than project-based or time-focused.
-Homogeneous societies may not automatically trust outsiders (whether foreign or simply from a different community) and relationship must be developed before any meaningful communication can take place (Nida, 1990).
-When available, conversation facilitators should be locals who are known and trusted by the community members in order for an open channel of communication to be established (Figueroa et al, 2014).
+Homogeneous societies may not automatically trust outsiders (whether foreign or simply from a different community) and relationship must be developed before any meaningful communication can take place (Nida, 1990, pp. 174-175).
+When available, conversation facilitators should be locals who are known and trusted by the community members in order for an open channel of communication to be established (Figueroa et al, 2014, p.
+16).

 It is important not to push people to make decisions before they are ready.
 Worldview and cultural behavior change are not an easy process.
 People need time to “reformulate their lives” (p.
 366) and learn how to apply this worldview change to their daily lives (Kraft, 1987).
 Sufficient time must be allowed in order for new ideas to be considered and talked over with family and community members.
-This will reduce the risk of unnecessary social rejection of an individual from his or her community and keep relational ties with the community intact.
+This will reduce the risk of unnecessary social rejection of an individual from his or her community and keep relational ties with the community intact (Nida, 1990, pp. 178-179; Patterson & Scoggins, 1993, pp. 52-53).

 Allowing time will also increase the likelihood of a new convert’s faith being a well-thought out decision rather than one that is based purely on situational emotion.
-It is not uncommon for this decision to take years in the Muslim world (Nida, 1990; Patterson & Scoggins, 1993).
+Even small changes in individual worldviews should be seen as significant in the larger scheme of social change, as they have the potential to produce larger paradigm shifts over time (Campbell, 2014, p.
+47).
+It is not uncommon for this decision to take years in the Muslim world (Nida, 1990, pp. 178-179; Patterson & Scoggins, 1993, pp. 52-53).

 Working within Current Cultural and Hierarchical Structures – Group-Focused Decision Making

 Recognizing existing social structure and working within it is key to reaching those with decision-making power in a community.
 This includes working within specific ethnic or religious communities.
 Initial communication should be established with key people in the community (such as family heads or community leaders).
 These are often people with decision-making power who can communicate the Gospel message with some authority to those in their family or social networks.
-This approach is more likely to be accepted in a group-oriented society and is more likely to result in a people movement to Christ (Nida, 1990).
+This approach is more likely to be accepted in a group-oriented society and is more likely to result in a people movement to Christ (Nida, 1990, pp. 177-181).

 Indian communities tend to have a group consciousness.
 It is important to allow for group decision making to take place in the conversion process, as decisions about spiritual practices are usually intra-caste, community, and family matters.
-Individually-focused approaches for communicating the Gospel are irrelevant in a group-oriented culture and may even bring unnecessary opposition to the Gospel if it seems as though an individual is being isolated from his or her family (Ponraj, 1993).
+Individually-focused approaches for communicating the Gospel are irrelevant in a group-oriented culture and may even bring unnecessary opposition to the Gospel if it seems as though an individual is being isolated from his or her family (Ponraj, 1993, p.
+108).